 Several grant agreements require a match of the federal funds received in the form of cash and/or in-kind resources.
-For the years ended September 30, 2020 and 2019, the Organization was in compliance with these matching requirements.
+For the years ended September 30, 2021 and 2020, the Organization was in compliance with these matching requirements.
+During the year ended September 30, 2021, the Organization received a full match waiver on the Victims of Crime Act 2020-2021 grant award.